 A scan rule set is a container for grouping a set of scan rules together so that you can easily associate them with a scan.
 For example, you might create a default scan rule set for each of your data source types, and then use these scan rule sets by default for all scans within your company.
 You might also want users with the right permissions to create other scan rule sets with different configurations based on business need.

 To create a scan rule set:

-From your Azure Purview catalog, select Management Center.
+From your Azure Microsoft Purview governance portal, select Data Map.